Tavonga Kuleya: Career

+Doncaster Rovers

 He made his professional debut with Doncaster Rovers in a 3–2 EFL Trophy win over Scunthorpe United on 11 November 2021, assisting his side's first goal in the win.

 In September 2022, Kuleya joined Northern Premier League Premier Division club FC United of Manchester on a one-month loan deal.

+On the 8th of September 2023 Kuleya joined Sheffield F.C. on a one-month loan deal.

+On 11 January 2024, Kuleya joined Gainsborough Trinity on an initial one-month loan deal.
+The following month, he joined Matlock Town on loan until the end of the season.

+In August 2024, Kuleya joined National League South side Truro City on an initial one-month loan deal, later extended until January 2025.
+In December 2024, he was recalled before joining Belper Town on loan for the remainder of the 2024–25 season.

+He departed the club upon the expiry of his contract at the end of the 2024–25 season.

+Non-League

+On 6 July 2025, Kuleya returned to Northern Premier League Division One Midlands club Belper Town.

 Personal life

 Born in England, Kuleya is of Zimbabwean descent.